All Episodes

 They just can't.

-I told you that this is a thing, it's gonna cause them to wake up and realize that they have lost, that they are not the majority, that they are not mainstream, and they don't have the power to stop this.
+It's going to cause them to wake up and realize that they have lost, that they are not the majority, that they are not mainstream, and they don't have the power to stop this.

 And they don't know how to deal with it.

-They live in their parallel universe, they live in their alternative reality, they live their dreams where despite Republican victories, they still run the show.
+They live their dreams where despite Republican victories, they still run the show.

 They don't.

-Judge Alito, whose entire history, listen to this open, suggests that he holds extreme views about the expansive powers of the presidency and the limited role of Congress.
+Judge Alito, whose entire history, listen to this open, suggests that he holds extreme views about the expansive powers of the presidency and the limited role of Congress, will almost certainly be a Supreme Court justice soon.

-His elevation will come courtesy of a president whose grandiose vision of his own powers threatens to undermine the nation's basic philosophy of government and a Senate that seems eager to cooperate by rolling over and playing dead.
+His elevation will come courtesy of a president whose grandiose vision of his own powers threatens to undermine the nation's basic philosophy of government and a senate that seems eager to cooperate by rolling over and playing dead.

-Shaden Freud going on here, folks, reveling and delighting in the misery of others.
+Schadden Freud going on here, folks, reveling and delighting in the misery of others.

 And I can just see it inside the New York Times newsroom.